General Terms & Conditions

 ARTICLE 3: CONTROLLERS’ INSTRUCTIONS

-3.1 The Processor processes the Personal Data only on the documented instructions of the Controller and in any case in accordance with the agreed Processing Activities as set out in Article 2.4 of this DPA in order to provide the SaaS-Platform and to perform the Professional Services.
-The Processor shall not further process the Personal Data subject to this DPA in a manner which is incompatible with these instructions and the provisions laid down in this DPA
+3.1 The Processor processes the Personal Customer Data in accordance with the documented instructions of the Controller and in any case in accordance with the agreed Processing Activities as set out in Article 1.4 of this DPA in order to provide the Services.
+The Processor shall not process the Personal Customer Data subject to this DPA in a manner which is incompatible with these instructions and the provisions laid down in this DPA.

 3.2 The Controller can make limited changes to the instructions unilaterally.
 The Processor shall be consulted before any significant changes are made to the instructions.
 Changes affecting the core of the Agreement and/or this DPA, must be agreed upon by both Parties.